Carms-dev/gegi-law-gatsby-netlify/content/cases/larabee-v-ywca-sudbury.md

 ---
 isCornerstone: false
-caseName: Larabee v YWCA Sudbury
+caseName: Larabee v.
+YWCA Sudbury
 citation: 2013 HRTO 947
 description: The applicant, a transgender woman, was harassed and subsequently refused access to the respondent's shelter for women and children escaping